 We often have dips in the centre of our dinner table with a platter of raw vegetables too.
 You could also use these dips as spreads on sandwiches, wraps or rice cakes in place of butter.

 So here are 3 Ridiculously Easy Lunch Box Dips (or dinner dips, or picnic / entertaining dips).
+These dips are so simple that you don’t need any fancy equipment but if you have a Thermomix or a food processor, they are even more easy.
 Even if your kids aren’t up to having vegetables in their lunch box yet, just start with introducing the dips to the lunch box with crackers and may be a couple of sticks of vegetables they usually eat at home.
 Remember to pack an ice brick in with your lunch box.

 Natural Greek Yoghurt Dip